 - There is no guarantee that future unfunded liabilities will not occur

 Plan design strategies can reduce future liability, but won’t eliminate the funding gap.
 Because the obligation to pay for benefits earned in the past will remain, the only way to eliminate UAL is to pay it off.
 Plan design strategies that can reduce or eliminate liability going forward include:

 - Reducing future liability for new hires by offering a different plan

 - Reducing future liability for existing employees by “bridging” their benefits

 - Lower the multiplier going forward (with or without freezing final average compensation)

 - Eliminate the cost-of-living adjustment (COLA) for future service

-- Eliminating accrual of future liability by freezing the plan and offering a Defined Contribution Plan
+- Eliminating accrual of future liability by freezing the plan

 - Offering participants who are both terminated and vested the option to accept a lump sum payment in lieu of future monthly pension payments